Lorioux/Google-ACE-Project-Repo/README.md

       ## Instead of following the manual process to mount the persistent disk and launch the server application in a screen, use metadata scripts to create a startup script and a shutdown script to do this for you.
       gcloud compute instances add-metadata mc-server --metadata="startup-script-url='https://storage.googleapis.com/cloud-training/archinfra/mcserver/startup.sh'; shutdown-script-url='https://storage.googleapis.com/cloud-training/archinfra/mcserver/shutdown.sh'"

-### 4. Exploring Cloud Monitoring to Manage Virtual Machines
+### 5. Exploring Cloud Monitoring to Manage Resources

-4.1 Create a Cloud Monitoring workspace
+5.1 Create a Cloud Monitoring workspace

    ##

-### 5.
+### 6.

 <div>
     <iframe src="https://sway.office.com/4BtzRKl7L5fVbrD6?ref=Link"></iframe>